 There are fifteen essential minerals required by our bodies to function properly.
 These can be divided into “trace minerals”, those required in very small amounts, and “macro-minerals” or “major minerals”, those required in larger amounts.

-The six major minerals required in excess of 250 mg per day include:
+Other than essential vitamins, there are six major minerals required in excess of 250 mg per day include:

 Unlike prescription drugs, however, magnesium is recognized as an essential component of the body, not a foreign element.
 When supplied sufficiently, magnesium is actually conserved by the body for future use.
 Medications, on the other hand, tend to treat only one symptom or disease, and are flushed out of the body as toxins, thus taxing the liver and the body’s detoxification systems.